Journey along the ancient Silk Road

 Drive to Zhangye Geopark.

-Afterwards drive east to the impressive Badain Jaran Desert.
+Afterwards travel east to the impressive Badain Jaran Desert.
 The Badain Jaran Desert impresses with its huge "humming" sand dunes, whose valleys are often dotted with picturesque little lakes.

 At the entrance of the desert you change into off-road vehicles for your journey to Shuang Lake.
 You enjoy the fantastic atmosphere of the desert in the late afternoon.
 Overnight in a very simple accommodation at a lake amidst the sand dunes in a middle-class hotel.